asselapathirana/RRPam-WDS/docs/usage.rst

      python -mrrpam_wds

 This should open the RRPAM-WDS desktop application.
-Then follow the `tutorial <tutorial.rst>`_.
+Then follow the :doc:`tutorial </tutorial>`